 5. Indirect addressing on the destination must be a 1x1 indexed region mode.
+The destination cannot span more than 2 adjacent GRF registers irrespective of predicates.

 Execution size of 32 is NOT supported in Vx1 or VxH modes.

 Accumulator as destination is NOT supported in Vx1 or VxH modes.